kyleolson812/kyleolson812/README.md

 ## Welcome to my profile!!!

-I'm a Senior Computer Science student at the University of Central Florida.
+I'm a graduate in Computer Science at the University of Central Florida.
 I'm also an iOS developer at SightPlan!
 <br>